Galaxy growth by merging in the nearby universe: Method

 \section{Method}

-As we describe in this Section, we cross-correlate galaxies in each spectroscopic subsample $s$ with galaxies in each imaging subsample $i$ (we will define below the imaging subsamples, which are related to each spectroscopic subsample $s$) to obtain the real-space, projected cross-correlation function $w_{si}(r_p)$ as a function of tangential projected separation $r_p$.
-We de-project the smooth fit for each cross-correlation function to obtain the true, three-dimensional, real-space cross-correlation function $\xi_{si}(r)$ as a function of real-space separation $r$.
-We use these three-dimensional cross-correlation functions and time scales from galaxy dynamics to place limits on the accretion rate of objects from subsample $i$ onto objects from subsample $s$, and therefore obtain the fractional mass growth rates of the different types of galaxies.
+For each spectroscopic subsample $\setDDs$, we cut the imaging sample into 16 subsamples by stellar mass: $10^{-\frac{j}{8}} < M_i^{G}/M_s < 10^{-\frac{j-1}{8}}$, where $M_i^{G}$ is the stellar mass of a galaxy from the imaging sample, calculated by the Grid Method using the redshift of the spectroscopic galaxy, and $M_s$ is the mean stellar mass of the galaxies from spectroscopic subsample $s$, and $j$ is an integer $1 \le j \le 16$, that means a mass ratio of $1:1$ to $1:100$ is covered.
+After that, we cut them into red and blue using equation (\ref{eq:colorcut}) by $[^{0.1}g \, - \, ^{0.1}r]$ color calculated by Grid Method.
+For each spectroscopic subsample $\setDDs$, these cut the imaging sample into 32 imaging subsamples $\setDDi$.

-For each spectroscopic subsample $s$, we cut the imaging sample into 16 subsamples by stellar mass: $10^{-\frac{j}{8}} < M_i^{G}/M_s < 10^{-\frac{j-1}{8}}$, where $M_i^{G}$ is the stellar mass of a galaxy from the imaging sample, calculated by the Grid Method using the redshift of the spectroscopic galaxy, and $M_s$ is the mean stellar mass of the galaxies from spectroscopic subsample $s$, and $j$ is an integer $1 \le j \le 16$.
-After that, we cut them into red and blue using equation \ref{eq:colorcut} by $[^{0.1}g \, - \, ^{0.1}r]$ color calculated by Grid Method.
-For each spectroscopic subsample $s$, these cut the imaging sample into 32 imaging subsamples.
+In this section, we will show our method to estimate the merger rate between galaxies in spectroscopic subsample $\setDDs$ and galaxies in imaging subsample $\setDDi$: \textsl{(1)}~we estimate the projected two-dimensional cross-correlation function $w_{si}(r_p)$ as a function of tangential projected separation $r_p$; \textsl{(2)}~we de-project the smooth fit for the cross-correlation function $w_{si}(r_p)$ to obtain the three-dimensional real-space cross-correlation function $\xi_{si}(r)$ as a function of real-space separation $r$; \textsl{(3)}~we estimate the merger rate using $\xi_{si}(r)$ and our two kinds of merger times \citep{Binney87a, kitzbichler08a}.
+In addition, we will also discuss our method of photometry correction.